poppy-project/poppy-humanoid/hardware/doc/assemblyGuide.md

 the head assembly, this doc contains a pretty complete guide for head assembly (section \[head-assembly\]).

-At the end, you will find a list of useful links (section
-\[documentation-links\]) to help you find more information and help.
+At the end, you will find a list of [useful links](#documentation-links)) to help you find more information and help.

-Please don’t hesitate to comment and correct this documentation on the Poppy forum !
+Please don’t hesitate to comment and correct this documentation on the Poppy forum, on the [dedicated topic](https://forum.poppy-project.org/t/quickstart-assembly-and-programming-plus-some-code-examples/1228).

 # Content